studio-thgie/phd.thgie.ch/output/expose.md

 2. A catalog of images containing visual material for the games in the first corpus
 3. An archive of source code from the games in the first corpus

+##### Metadata
+The first consists of the digital games that are researched in the Confoederatio Ludens project.
+The project will maintain it's own dataset, hosted on the Swiss Games Garden platform, which consists of a Drupal installation and a custom frontend.
+In order to uphold FAIR/CARE principles, I will maintain a duplicate dataset on Wikidata.
+Being linked-data and graph-based, Wikidata will enable some machine-assisted research approaches, such as visualising networks of actors.

+##### Images
-I reported on the current state of the first corpus in 2.3.1.
-This is partially a collaborative endeavour.
-In contrast, the image corpus is my sole responsibility.
-It is built following a strategy to include as much material as is necessary to fully represent a games' aesthetics and content.
+The second corpus consists of visual material regarding the digital games from the games list.
+The images will mainly be taken directly from the games according to a predefined strategy, as well as collected from online archives.
+The strategy is to include as much material as is necessary to fully represent a games' aesthetics and content.
 Next to formal elements, a list of the visual content of a game the Game FAVR (see 2.1) model of categorisation of the visuality of a digital game can help to obtain the right material.
+Since the focus of the dissertation is on the interplay of code and image, paratextual material such as box arts or advertisement will only be collected for case studies.

 - Formal Elements: Color schemes, typography, compositions
 - Content: Levels, sprites and characters
 - FAVR: Visual modes, ocularizations, framing mechanisms, construction of tangible space
 - Relevant paratexts: Box art, manuals, advertisement, etc.

-As my dissertation is relying on the critical reading of source code I will have to acquire this specific research material into it's own archive.
-If such an acquisition is possible is defined at the time of writing this exposé.
-Being able to research the interplay of technology and visuality in our Swiss digital games corpus would be the best possible outcome.
+##### Source code
+As mentioned in 1. and 4.1.2, the source code of the researched games is of special interest to me.
+Critical code analysis treats code not only as functional instructions to a machine, but also as a text that can be hermeneutically approached and semiotically read (Marino, 2020).
+Further, from the perspective of design theory, a digital game is a second order design (Willumsen, 2016).
+The game developers don't design the game, they design the structures that generate the game.
+Akin to the writing aid for an author, like pens or keyboards, source code has formal and structural influence on the what and how the game developers design.
+Taken together, these two approaches outline source code as a carrier of meaning, as well as the tools and material for designing games.
+This makes source code a core focus of my dissertation.

+Working with source code can be difficult.
+Source code is text, but can reach levels of abstraction down to being a string of seemingly random alpha-numeric strings, in the case of Assembler.
+A certain level of knowledge and experience is needed to fruitfully dive into source code with close readings.
+I have made first attempts in critical code analysis, as mentioned under 2.3.3.
+Distant readings, in which the digital humanities are especially strong, are yet to be established when approaching source code hermeneutically.

+In order to read source code, one needs to obtain such, which is another difficulty.
+It is yet to be seen, if we will be able to acquire the source code of the games we research.
+Games written in Basic, which is not compiled to machine code, as well as magazine listings have their source code directly accessible.
+But, these games only make a small portion of our corpus.
+In the case of games that were compiled, and where the source code is not directly accessible, we are dependent on the personal archives of the game developers.
+Decompiling the games is a possible approach, but the produced source code is an interpretation by the machine and not comparable to the original code written by the developers.
 Further thoughts on this problematic can be found in 5.3.1.

+Archiving digital game source code could be done easily, for example by setting up version control repositories.
+Working with source code academically is another problem.
+Legal issues, access rights, longterm archiving, referencing specific pieces of code in publications, and other issues arise.
+This dissertation will not be able to tackle all of them, but use the source code corpus pragmatically.

+---

 All three corpora are built and maintained with FAIR/CARE principles in mind.
 The metadata in the corpus on Swiss digital games will be regularly published as linked open data on Wikidata.
 The catalog of images will be worked on in Tropy and disseminated in an Omeka archive, as well as on Zenodo.
 The archive of source code has no clear long-term path yet, but efforts are being made to create sustainable digital games archives in Switzerland.
 Cooperation with these archives is desirable.